tani/papyrus/README.md

 ### Philosophy

-*Lambda* is the name of a programming style as well as the name of a tool with which to implement it.
-The author of *Lambda* developed it to do literate programming in LISP better than WEB, developed by Donald Knuth.
+*Papyrus* is the name of a programming style as well as the name of a tool with which to implement it.
+The author of *papyrus* developed it to do literate programming in LISP better than WEB, developed by Donald Knuth.
 WEB and it's derived softwares are used in various programming languages.
 They require developers compiling with them to obtain the source code.